 If you are out to smash the ball to relieve stress, then more power to you.
 But, if you want to play a serious round of golf, then putting all your energy into each golf swing is not going to improve your golf game.
 If you want to improve golf, you are going to need a golf lesson in finesse.

-In fact, one of the biggest problems people have with their golf swing is in trying to hit the ball as hard as they can.
-You can have the most powerful smack of the ball on the course, but if the ball is not going where you want it to go, you are going to need golf lessons to improve golf swing sooner, rather than later.
+In fact, one of the biggest problems people have with their golf swing is trying to hit the ball as hard as they can.
+You can have the most powerful smack of the ball on the course, but if the ball is not going where you want it to go, you are going to need golf lessons to improve your golf swing sooner, rather than later.

 It is so important not to tense your muscles, as happens when you go for that power shot.
 You need to lose that tension – loosen up a little – even stretch a little before you swing your club.
 Relaxing as you take the club for a swing, can help reduce the power and make the swing much smoother.